 Arguably his best novel.
 A story about old men sitting around telling ghost stories.
 Well, that’s not what it’s really about.
 A lot of people claim to dislike it because it starts off slow.
 That’s pretty typical for the time it was written.
 I think that in today’s fast-paced world, readers just don’t have the patience they used to.
 This one is for curling up and getting lost, not for reading at stoplights or waiting for the lasagne to heat up in the microwave.

 Something Wicked This Way Comes — Ray Bradbury

 Ray Bradbury is best known as a sci-fi author, and I do love his sci-fi.
 “A Sound of Thunder” was my introduction to Bradbury and is still one of my favorite short stories of all time.
 But my favorite book by Bradbury is this one.
 I don’t know if this was the first carnival/circus horror story, but it certainly set the bar for the rest.
 With so many horror novels being oriented for more mature audiences (mine included), this one is horror that can be enjoyed by the whole family.

 2001: A Space Odyssey — Arthur C. Clarke

 I saw the movie first.
 Almost made me pass on the book.
 I read the book because everyone praised the movie as genius.
 I felt the movie was a steaming pile of schlock.
 Sure, it had some great visuals that I still enjoy watching, but I only enjoy the movie having read the book.
 I know, it’s about the subtext.
 Well, the movie is best used to cure insomnia.
 And the ending would probably be best viewed while on LSD.
-The book, however, is genius.
+The book, however, really is genius.
 So much so that I consider it one of my most recommended sci-fi books.